So you

 I wrote this about my brother, funny, proud, and too young when he left us.
 He never left without doing “his part.”
 This was the last time I heard his voice.
 Just a butt dial.
 I didn’t know it then.
 You never do. — Liora

-– Buy me a coffee – a small boost for the human behind the words.
+– Buy me a coffee — fuel for the human.

 Lost in the fire?
-Head to the Welcome Page
+Head to the Home Page